hyperledger/indy-hipe/text/message-timing/README.md

 # Tutorial
 [tutorial]: #tutorial

-This HIPE introduces some standard conventions and decorators that communicate about timing.
-The conventions should be used when timing issues arise, even if the decorators do not match a particular use case.
+This HIPE introduces conventions around date and time fields in messages, plus a decorator that communicates about timing.
+The conventions and the decorator are compatible but somewhat independent.
+Even when the decorator doesn't fit a particular use case, the conventions are strongly encouraged.

 ### Conventions